ubc-library-rc/dri-needs-assessment/ors.md

 **Finding 3:** Participants in focus groups noted that finding the right service is challenging;

-**Recommendation 3:** Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services;
+**Recommendation 3:** Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.